endlos99/xdt99/doc/MANUAL.md

 The repair operation is likely to cause data loss, so it's best to extract erroneous files beforehand or to specify an alternative output file with `-o`.

-The `--initialize` option creates a new, blank disk image, using an optional name provided by `-n`.
+The `-X` or `--initialize` option creates a new, blank disk image, using an optional name provided by `-n`.

     $ xdm99.py blank.dsk --initialize 720 -n BLANK

 The size of the disk image is given by the number of sectors.
-You may also use the aliases `SSSD`, `DSSD`, `DSDD`, and `CF` for sector counts of 360, 720, 1440, and 1600, respectively.
+You may also use a disk geometry string, which is any combination of the number of sides `<n>S`, the density `<n>D`, and an optional number of tracks `<n>T`, where `<n>` is an integer or the letters `S` or `D`.
+If `<n>T` is missing, `40T` is assumed.

+    $ xdm99.py blank.dsk -X DSDD
+    $ xdm99.py blank.dsk -X 1d2s80t

 Note that the disk format used by the TI 99 supports up to 1600 sectors per disk.

+The special geometry `CF` is used for disk images for the CF7+/nanoPEB devices and corresponds to 1600 sectors.

+    $ xdm99.py volume.dsk -X cf

-You can combine `--initialize` with other parameters such `-a` to work with the newly created image immediately:
+You can combine `-X` with other parameters such `-a` to work with the newly created image immediately:

-    $ xdm99.py work.dsk --initialize SSSD -a file -f DV80
+    $ xdm99.py work.dsk -X SSSD -a file -f DV80

-The resize parameter `-Z` will change the total number of sector of the disk without changing the contents of the files currently stored.
+The resize parameter `-Z` will change the total number of sectors of the disk without changing the contents of the files currently stored.

     $ xdm99.py work.dsk -Z 720

+An integer argument will not change the geometry information of the disk.
+To change both size and geometry, `-Z` also accepts a disk geometry string:

+    $ xdm99.py corcomp.dsk -Z dssd80t -o ti-80t.dsk  # convert to 80 tracks

 Resizing fails if more sectors than the target size are currently in use.

+The `--set-geometry` parameter explicitly sets the number of sides, the density, and the track information of the disk image.

+    $ xdm99.py work.dsk --set-geometry 2S1D80T

+Note that the `--set-geometry` command is rarely required for regular images but may be helpful for experimenting with non-standard disk image formats.

 The sector dump parameter `-S` prints the hexadecimal contents of individual sectors to `stdout`.
 This can be used to further analyze disk errors or to save